 - You hold an European Baccalaureate and took English as L1, L2 (7.0 or higher) or L3 (7.0 or higher);

-- English was part of your final exam of the following diplomas and you have obtained at least 70% of the maximum score: Dutch vwo, Belgian ASO (in the Dutch-speaking part of Belgium), German Abitur, Norwegian Vitnemal, Swedish Slutbetyg, Finnish Ylioppilastuskintotodistus, Icelandic Studentprof, Danish Studentereksamen, Swiss Maturität (in the German speaking part of Switzerland), Austrian Maturazeugnis, French Option Internationale du Baccalauréat (Anglo-American section);
+- English was part of your final exam of the following diplomas and you have obtained at least 70% of the maximum score: Dutch vwo, Belgian ASO (in the Flemish and German-speaking part of Belgium), German Abitur, Norwegian Vitnemal, Swedish Slutbetyg, Finnish Ylioppilastuskintotodistus, Icelandic Studentprof, Danish Studentereksamen, Swiss Maturität (in the German speaking part of Switzerland), Austrian Maturazeugnis, French Option Internationale du Baccalauréat (Anglo-American section);

 - The GCSE O-level English first language is only accepted for those students who apply on the basis of GCSE O-levels + GCE A-levels;